Coming out of the same bye week, the Indianapolis Colts are down a quarterback, and the Atlanta Falcons are just down.

 "We've won with Matt, and we'll win again with Matt," coach Chuck Pagano said.
 "There are not many guys winning football games with backup quarterbacks right now.
 But he's a great leader, got great experience, there's nothing he has not seen, still got arm talent, can still make all the throws."

 Hasselbeck has accounted for two of the Colts' wins this season, beating Jacksonville in overtime on Oct.
 4 and winning in Houston four days later when Luck was out with a shoulder injury.
 The 40-year-old former Pro Bowler completed 63.2 percent of his passes for 495 yards, three touchdowns and no turnovers in those games, both of which were decided by one possession.

 His coming starts, however, will be with a new offensive coordinator after the Colts replaced Pep Hamilton with Rob Chudzinski on Nov.
-3. The move came a day after their 29-26 loss in Carolina, so Chudzinski had only one game with Luck before the injury.
+3. The move came a day after their 29-26 loss in Carolina, so Chudzinski only had one game with Luck before the injury.